Report on the Standalone Financial Statements

 selected depend on the auditor''s judgment, including the assessment of

 the risks of material misstatement of the financial statements, whether

 due to fraud or error.
 In making those risk assessments, the auditor

-internal control.
-An audit also includes evaluating the appropriateness
+controls.
+An audit also includes evaluating the appropriateness of

-estimates made by management, as well as evaluating the
+estimates made by the company''s Directors, as well as evaluating the

 We believe that the audit evidence we have obtained is sufficient and